SwissDataScienceCenter/renku-design-docs/design/010-new-dataset-fields/010-new-dataset-fields.md

 Would some of these changes introduce incompatibility in (ex/im)porting datasets to/from third party providers ?

+How do we deal with missing data ?

 Is DSEO's `Domain` class a desirable solution for research topic ?

 > What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?